What are the goals of PSA Certified?

 - Chip vendors are able to demonstrate the security features of the chip to OEMs and have them valued by the ecosystem.

-- RTOS vendors are able to integrate the PSA Developer APIs and then easily port security features across chips.
+- RTOS vendors are able to integrate the PSA Functional APIs and then easily port security features across chips.

 - OEMs are able to select the appropriate level of security and have common security features and APIs across chipsets.